democracyworks/dw-practical-upcoming-elections/README.md

 anonymously.
 To make that easier, please don't include any personally identifying information in your code or documentation.

-Good addresses to use in documentation or tests include well-known places (like the White House or Disneyland) or the Democracy Works office in Brooklyn (20 Jay St, Brooklyn, NY 11201).
+To avoid using your own address in documentation or tests, you can use well-known places (like the White House or Disneyland) or the Democracy Works office in Brooklyn (20 Jay St, Brooklyn, NY 11201).

 ## Project templates